Children's Justice Center

 Medical forensic exams for child abuse victims are available and recommended in consultation with PRIMARY CHILDRENS MEDICAL CENTER.

-Mental Health information from community providers for the child and family are available through the Center.
+Mental Health Treatment from contracted providers for the child and family may be available through the Center.

 Medical forensic exams for child abuse victims are available and recommended in consultation with PRIMARY CHILDRENS MEDICAL CENTER.

-Mental Health information from community providers for the child and family are available through the Center.
+Mental Health Treatment from contracted providers for the child and family may be available through the Center.

 Reporting Possible Abuse